abbeyperini/100-days-of-code/log.md

 **Today's Progress**: Still working on improving/fixing Knitworthy!
 Some styling and a randomize button for the facts.

 **Link(s) to work** https://github.com/abbeyperini/Knitworthy

+### Day 36: October 30, Friday

+**Today's Progress**: Researched design standards and common responsive layouts.

+### Day 37: November 1, Sunday

+**Today's Progress**: Designed a logo and got some basic styling together for an upcoming project.